najmaelboutaheri/exam-management-system/README.md

 ## Contact

-For any inquiries or issues, please open an issue on GitHub or contact the maintainers.
+For any inquiries or issues, please open an issue on GitHub.